maindolaamit/genai-cli/readme.md

     This reads the contents of `./prompts/test.txt` file and uses it as the prompt.

 -   Process Images with Prompts:

     ```bash
     gemini-cli -i ./resources/diagram.png -p "Explain this diagram in detail"
     gemini-cli -i ./resources/flower-with-bees.jpeg -p "Identify the species of bee in this image" -o "bee-analysis.txt"
     ```

 -   Analyze Text Files:

     ```bash
     gemini-cli -i ./resources/questions.txt -p "Answer these questions"
     ```

 -   Process PDF Documents:

     ```bash
+    # Assuming you have a PDF file at ./documents/report.pdf
     gemini-cli -i ./documents/report.pdf -p "Summarize this report" -o "summary.txt"
     ```

 -   Process a Folder of Images:

     ```bash
+    # Process all supported files in the resources folder
     gemini-cli -i ./resources/ -p "Describe each image" -o "image-descriptions.txt"

+    # Process only PNG files in the resources folder
+    gemini-cli -i ./resources/ -f "*.png" -p "Describe each PNG image" -o "png-descriptions.txt"
     ```

-    This processes all supported image files in the resources folder.

-- Generate Images from Text (using Imagen model):
+-   Generate Images from Text (using Imagen or Flash Image model):

     ```bash
-    gemini-cli -p "Generate a photorealistic image of a futuristic city" -t image -m imagen -o generated-city.png
+    gemini-cli -p "Generate a photorealistic image of a futuristic city" -t image -m imagen -o generated-city.jpg
+    gemini-cli -p "A watercolor painting of a cat wearing a hat" -t image -m flash-img -o cat-painting.jpg
     ```

 -   Use Different Models:

     ```bash
-    gemini-cli -p "Write a technical analysis of quantum computing" -m flash -o "analysis.txt"
+    gemini-cli -p "Write a technical analysis of quantum computing" -m pro -o "analysis.txt"
-    gemini-cli -i ./resources/robot.jpeg -p "Describe this image" -m vision
+    gemini-cli -i ./resources/diagram.png -p "Describe this image" -m vision
     ```

 -   Summarize transactions from images in a folder and output in Markdown table format:

     Command:
     ````bash
+    # Assuming transaction images are named trx*.png in ./resources
-    gemini-cli -o hisaab.txt -f "trx*.png" -i ./resources  -p "summarize total transactions and retun in md table format"
+    gemini-cli -o hisaab.txt -f "trx*.png" -i ./resources  -p "summarize total transactions and return in md table format"
     ````

     Expected Output in `hisaab.txt`: